ros2-gbp/off_highway_sensor_drivers-release/off_highway_premium_radar_sample_msgs/README.md

 # off_highway_premium_radar_sample_msgs

+> :warning: The Bosch Radar Off-Highway Premium Radar Sample packages are considered legacy and may
+> be removed in a future release.

 This package provides the ROS messages for the off_highway_premium_radar_sample package and maps the UDP interface of the premium radar to ROS messages.